 The sound on Solus Project is good.
 It keeps you feeling part of the game from simple drips in cave to the howling winds or torrential rain.
 Its all good, and again I know I keep mentioning VR but this game is really good if you use a 3D headset or the headphones that came with the PSVR if you don’t have a 3D headset.

 There is a lot to see and a lot to explore in Solus Project.
 Gliese-6143-C is a vast open planet you won’t get round quickly.
 If this is your style of game then you will play this for quite some time and is worth the money.

 I’m struggling to give this one a rating.
 My only issue with the Solus Project to be fair is the controls on the move controllers.
 If I could use my DualShock pad I would have been much happier in this case.
 But you can’t have everything can you?
-All the frustration with controls and the awe factor at some parts of the game I think Solus Project is a worthy 7 out of 10 with a nice shiny Silver Thumb Culture Award
+I award Solus Project is a worthy Silver Thumb Culture Award.

 Disclaimer: A code was received in order to write this review.

 For more articles from Thumb Culture, click here